 Elisabeth Sage is a Deal Financial Manager in Strategic Operations, Deals Desk at Pure Storage.
 In this role as she is responsible for the continuous balancing of short term, long term, top line and bottom line goals at the operational level to meet and exceed company Go To Market goals.
 The team works on monetization,

 pricing, complex deal strategies, as well as orchestrating internal approval for these strategies.
 Elisabeth holds a B.S. in Commerce and Business Administration, with Honors from the University of Illinois at Urbana-Champaign.

 Elisabeth’s strengths are her extremely outgoing personality, her ability to be vulnerable, and her talent in inspiring those around her with her naturally positive attitude.
 She thrives in an environment where she is helping people be the best versions of themselves.

 Elisabeth moved to Ankeny, IA in January 2020 to be with Jesse and create Wounded Heroes.
-She enjoys running, playing volleyball, spending time with her niece and nephews, cooking, and working out at North Ankeny CrossFit.
-Elisabeth and Jesse are getting married in 2021!
+Their love story turned into marriage in February 2021.
+She enjoys running, lifting, playing volleyball, spending time with her nieces and nephews, and cooking all the things!

 Reboot Recovery – Board of Advisors

 Larry Sigmund grew up in Elkhart, IA and served his country for 12 years in the Army and Army National Guard.
 He joined the Army in 1986 and was deployed to the Persian Gulf during Desert Storm from December 1990 thru June 1991.
 He was honorably discharged in 2000.

 Following his career in the military, Larry had a successful career for 10 years a Journeyman lineman – building, maintaining, and reconstructing high voltage power lines and distribution lines.
 He worked on many storm and hurricane restoration projects.